Stenodyon/Rogue-Survivor-Alpha-9/README.md

 WHAT IS THIS
 ------------
-This is a fork of the game source source from 2012, the goal is to make this compile and run on linux.
+This is a fork of the game source from 2012, the goal is to make this compile and run on linux.
 There are no data files or resources, you have to download the game for that.